 Be mindful when you apply for this grant as it’s only available to customers once every seven years, with certain exceptions.

 Ready to apply for help?
-Follow this step-by-step guide, so you fill out the application correctly, avoid common mistakes and gather the documents you’ll need to get help quickly.
+Follow this step-by-step guide for an understanding of how to fill out the application, common mistakes to avoid, and information on the required documentation.

 If you’re ready to go straight to the application, apply now for energy assistance benefits in Maryland.